 123 Business Rd.

 I am interested in opportunities that may be available to volunteer at the St. John Senior Center.
 As a long-time advocate of the needs and welfare of the elderly in our community, I have experience working with senior citizens and would be thrilled to continue to do so in a volunteer capacity.

 I volunteered as an aide at the Champlain Center and enjoyed being able to help senior citizens with arts and crafts.
 In this position, I assisted program participants with recreational projects, contributed to program planning and strategy sessions, and accompanied group field trips to local musical events and museums.
 I also participated in fundraising and community outreach initiatives.

 If the St. John Center needs a dedicated volunteer, I would be thrilled to have the opportunity to assist you.
 My schedule is flexible, and I would be available to volunteer at your convenience.

 Eager to learn more about your mission, successes, and challenges in serving our senior citizens, I would be grateful for the opportunity to interview with you at a mutually convenient time.
 I look forward to speaking with you.

 Thank you for your consideration.

 The most effective format for cover letters can vary, depending upon the opportunities they are targeting.
-Click on the link above to peruse cover letter samples for a variety of career fields and employment levels, including an internship cover letter sample, entry-level, targeted and email cover letters.
+Review cover letter samples for a variety of career fields and employment levels, including an internship cover letter sample, entry-level, targeted and email cover letters.